HVAC Fundamentals and BMS Controls

 Describe alternative cooling technologies that are currently being adopted

 - Air Conditioning Engineer

 - Controls Engineer

-And now, I provide consultancy services and training workshops to building owners and facility managers.
-I equip them with the knowledge on how to reduce their building energy consumption significantly through the air conditioning system.
-With my new found passion in teaching, knowledge sharing and online course creation, I hope to reach out to more people who are interested in my area of expertise globally!
+Now, I provide training workshops to trade students, building owners and facility managers.
+My aim is to equip them with the knowledge and skills to significantly reduce their building's energy consumption through the air conditioning system.
+As I have discovered a passion for teaching, knowledge sharing, and creating online courses, I hope to reach even more people who share an interest in my area of expertise worldwide!